 CII was founded in 1985, a time of corporate takeovers, imperial CEOs and insulated boards of directors.
 Shareowners had little say in most corporate decisions and did not appreciate the potential power of their proxy votes.
 The founders were a group of 21 visionaries, most public pension fund officials, who believed that the companies in which they were investing their members’ retirement assets needed more oversight by shareholders.
 They also felt that by pooling their resources, institutional investors could use their burgeoning proxy power to hold companies accountable.
 CII's founding co-chairs were State Treasurer of California Jesse Unruh, New York City Comptroller Harrison J. Goldin and State of Wisconsin Investment Board Chair John Konrad.

 Today, many CII corporate governance policies once considered radical are commonly accepted standards.
-Our voting membership has grown to more than 140 public, union and corporate employee benefit plans, endowments and foundations with combined assets under management of approximately $4 trillion.
-Our associate members include non U.S. asset managers with more than $4 trillion in assets and a range of asset managers with more than $35 trillion in assets under management.
-They and other Institutional shareowners have a much greater voice today than they did in 1985 in part because of the constant vigilance and hard work of CII to protect and strengthen that voice.
+Our voting membership has grown to more than 140 public, union and corporate employee benefit plans, endowments and foundations.
+They and other institutional shareowners have a much greater voice than they did in 1985 in part because of CII’s constant vigilance and hard work.